 Wood Like To Go Out By Staying In

-The Danes know that few things are as relaxing as a countryside stroll, and so you’ll find a lot of their interiors incorporate an outside feel to them.
+Danes incorporate an outdoorsy feel to their interiors, as they believe in the calming effect of countryside strolls.
 Adding a wooden timber bed frame and some other, similar style furniture to a bedroom is the easiest way to give it that Scandi-vibe.
 Some well-chosen plants and fresh flowers will really help sell the countryside feel, too.

 Scents & Sense-ability

 Despite all the timber, the Danes also love their open flames.
 Add candles for a cosy environment if a log fire is not an option.
 Switching your overhead lamp for the soft flicker of candles goes a long way to creating that hygge living atmosphere.
 Scented candles, from floral to food scents, are popular for creating a cosy atmosphere.

 See The Love, Feel The Love